southworks/mongodb-atlas-landing-zone-accelerator/README.md

 # Terraform Landing Zone for MongoDB Atlas on Azure

+## Solution Overview

+This repository provides a modular Terraform solution for deploying a secure MongoDB Atlas environment on Azure, featuring:

+- Private networking and secure connectivity
+- DevOps automation for remote state and identity
+- End-to-end cluster setup for MongoDB Atlas
+- Observability and monitoring with Azure Application Insights and a Metrics Function App
+- Automated infrastructure provisioning, Atlas cluster configuration, and a test application for validation

 > [!IMPORTANT]
 > The Terraform Landing Zone for MongoDB Atlas on Azure assumes that you already successfully implemented an Azure landing zone.
 However, you can use the Terraform Landing Zone for MongoDB Atlas on Azure if your infrastructure doesn't conform to Azure landing zones.
 For more information, refer to [Cloud Adoption Framework enterprise-scale landing zones](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/)
 >